danpalmer/django-devdata/README.md

 - Importing exported data
 - Importing data from [`factory-boy`](https://github.com/FactoryBoy/factory_boy)
   factories

+In addition to this, the structure provided by `django-devdata` can be extended to support extraction from other data sources, to import/export Django fixtures, or to work with other factory libraries.

 Exporting, anonymising, and importing, are all configurable, and `django-devdata`'s base classes will help do this without much work.